xihongzhuang/PasswordAsAService/README.md

 USAGE example:
 --------------
-/*
 login process, pass in basic encoding for admin:admin123
 TODO:
-    upon login success, a temporary sessionId will be return to be used in the following commands, sessionId expire in 24 hours by default the following command will check if a valid sessionId is presented in the header to bypass the normal authentication process
+    upon login success, a temporary sessionId will be returned to be used in the following commands, sessionId expire in 24 hours by default. the following command will check if a valid sessionId is presented in the header to bypass the normal authentication process
-*/

 ``` sh
 $ curl -H "Authorization: Basic YWRtaW46YWRtaW4xMjM=" --request POST http://localhost:8080/users/login
 // "query all users ..."